 There are two main rules that underlie whether your item will obtain originating product status.
 It must either be "produced in its entirety" or "sufficiently processed or refined" within a free trade area.

-Sufficiently processed or refined
+Sufficiently Worked or Processed

 The rules regarding the extent of processing of products can be found in the various free trade agreements.
 An item may also contain input materials from a third country and still obtain originating status.